Develop Your Leaders with DISC Assessments

 Micromanaging is a commonly talked about weakness of leaders and is a management style where a leader closely observes their team members.
 Leaders consistently check in on their team members to ensure they are on task and completing these tasks correctly.
 Micromanaging can also come across as a lack of trust in employees.
 The best leadership approach is not to manage every detail of each job, but instead, focus on the desired outcomes and trust the team to produce results.

 We also expect our leaders to set clear expectations when they don’t team members are left feeling uncertain.
 Providing adequate direction, outlining expected performance goals and steering away from micromanaging, will help keep your team motivated and accountable.
+The leadership profiling tools, such as a Extended DISC or 360 assessment, will alert managers when they may be exhibiting any leadership weaknesses such as micromanaing or not communicating clearly.

 Is there an ideal DISC style for a leader?